This post may contain affiliate links. Please read our disclosure policy.

 - Milk: This recipe uses whole milk but you could also use heavy cream or a non-dairy alternative such as coconut milk or nut milk.

-- Vanilla extract: Choose pure vanilla extract instead of imitation flavoring as it can sometimes have a bitter aftertaste.
+- Vanilla extract: Choose pure vanilla extract instead of imitation flavoring as it can add a bitter aftertaste.
 You could use other extracts such as lemon or almond.

 - Salt: a pinch of salt is just enough to balance the sweetness and enhances the flavor.